primediabroadcasting/za-covid19-js/README.md

 `<script type="text/javascript" src="https://cdn.jsdelivr.net/gh/primediabroadcasting/za-covid19-js/covidbar-latest.min.js"></script>`

-*Note* jsdelivr may serve an older cached version of the file.
-Please host these files yourself if you would like the very latest version.
-Currently cached version provides English support only, Afrikaans is available in latest JS.

 You can add optional URL parameters to control some elements of the bar:

 `forceLang` will force the bar to use the language you specify.
 Currently only `en` and `af` are supported, more to follow.